darktable-org/dtdocs/content/lua/installation.md

 ## Download and Install

 A collection of scripts is available in the [lua-scripts repository](https://github.com/darktable-org/lua-scripts).
 This also includes the script manager, which makes it easier to enable or disable individual scripts from the GUI.
 To use these existing scripts, they must be installed in darktable.

-In most cases the Lua scripts can be installed via the GUI, but this depends on your OS and chosen method of installation.
+This can in most cases be done within darktable's GUI, but depends on your OS and chosen method of installation.

 In any case, darktable should be started at least once to set up its directories.